robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

 sudo update-ca-certificates
 sudo reboot
 ```
+The Objective is that you execute command about docker push or pull.

 or refer[ How to Add Self-Sign Certificate Authority to Your Browsers](https://dchan.tech/security/how-to-add-self-sign-certificate-authority-to-your-browsers/)

 Once your VM is back, deploy a fresh cluster by running **chapter2/create-cluster.sh**.